easydatapy/easydata/docs/getting_started.rst

 Parsing data with Model
 =======================

-Calling parse_item to get item dict
+Calling parse to get item dict
 -----------------------------------
 In example bellow we can see how newly created ``ProductItemModel`` will parse provided HTML data into ``dict`` object.